psf/black/docs/integrations/editors.md

 1. In `Trigger Settings` section check `Trigger on code reformat` to enable code reformatting with _Black_.

+1. Format the currently opened file by selecting `Code -> Reformat Code` or using a shortcut.

 1. Optionally, to run _Black_ on every file save:

-   - In `Trigger Settings` section check `Trigger when saving changed files`.
+   - In `Trigger Settings` section of plugin configuration check `Trigger when saving changed files`.

 ## Wing IDE